What is Network Monitoring?

 - Keep an eye on suspicious activity within your environment

-Now that you know more about the value of a monitoring solution, you can get started seeing the benefits as soon as you deploy a solution.
+Now that you know more about the value of a monitoring solution, you can start seeing the benefits as soon as you deploy it.
 You will want to find one that meets your needs and budget.
 Free options exist, and paid options often come with a free trial period before you need to make a commitment.
-For more information on how to select the best solution for you, check our free buyer’s guide to selecting an enterprise monitoring solution.
+For more information on how to select the best solution for you, check out our free buyer’s guide to selecting an enterprise monitoring solution.